Greetings Grove Church Community,

 Will there be coffee?
 Can I bring my own?

 No coffee will be served at this time.
 We encourage you to bring your own water bottle and coffee.
-Just don’t forget that favorite coffee mug you sat under the seat on your way out!
+Just don’t forget that favorite coffee mug you set under the seat on your way out!

 Will the bathrooms be open?

 Our bathrooms will be cleaned and sanitized and available for emergency use.
 They will be cleaned and sanitized between each service.
-There will also be sanitation wipes in each stall for you to wipe down the stall before each use.

-We will practice physical distancing in the Worship Center and Community Room per the Governor’s guidelines.
+We will practice physical distancing in the Worship Center per the Governor’s guidelines.
 We have rows sectioned off and are asking for a four-seat minimum between family seating.
 Give your friend in the next row over a virtual hug, wave and a smile, but only sit with your family.

 Will the offering baskets be passed?